Magora-IOS/MAGTablesCollections/README.md

 	makeReloadOperations: animated: completion:
 	makeAllItemOccurenciesDeleteOperations: animated: completion:

-		Here exists category for redefinition of methods to get better control over tableManager: MAGTableManager+Redefinition
+II Redefinition: Here exists category for redefinition of methods to get better control over tableManager: MAGTableManager+Redefinition

-		If you use MAGBaseCell as cells, then you have additional possibilities:
+1 If you use MAGBaseCell as cells, then you have additional possibilities:

 1) Cells extended with good system of separators displaying inside cell
-		2) You can use autocalculation of cell's height.
-To do it:
+2) Autocalculation of cell's height.
+To have it you should:
-			a) You should to know that "top view" is subview with minimal Y of cell's contentView's subviews
+	a) To know about "top view" is subview with minimal Y of cell's contentView's subviews (it is important far)
-			b) so you can specify that bottom margin should be equal to topView y: bottomMarginEqualToTopViewMargin = YES
+	b) So you can specify that bottom margin should be equal to topView y: bottomMarginEqualToTopViewMargin = YES
 	c) else if you want custom bottom margin, then bottomMarginEqualToTopViewMargin = NO, bottomMargin = 15.0 (for example)
 	note: you can setup bottomMarginEqualToTopViewMargin and bottomMargin from both xib or code :)
 	d) at MAGTableManager  - heightForItem:  you should return your [baseCell requiredHeight]
-		3) you can setup selectedBackgroundColor and nonselectedBackgroundColor
-		4) you can store any item inside of cell.
+3) you can store any item inside of cell.

-		EASY REQUIREMENTS:
+III EASY REQUIREMENTS:
 After subclassing of MAGTableManager you MUST redefine next methods:

 -cellClassNamesForNibOrClassRegistering return here array of cell class names for autoregistration on reusable of them.
 Example:
 InfoCell, UserCell have InfoCell.xib and UserCell.xib
 ManagerCell haven't ManagerCell.xib
 So for addition all of them as reusable cells:
 @[[InfoCell class], [UserCell class], [Manager class]] - just return array of them's classes

 		- permanentCellForItem:atIndexPath: - here you should return cells which mustn't be reusable and must be as constantly visible cells.